Josep Carreras Leukaemia Research Institute

 8. Hematopoietic stem cell transplants and cellular therapy

-In the coming years, the Josep Carreras Leukaemia Foundation will invest over 14 million euros in the buildings and equipment of the Clinic-UB, the ICO/Germans Trias i Pujol and Sant Pau campuses.
-The Government of Catalonia will also assign an annual core-funding budget to guarantee the day-to-day operation of the Institute.
+The Josep Carreras Leukaemia Foundation has invested over 26 million euros in the buildings and equipment of the Clinic-UB, the ICO/Germans Trias i Pujol and Sant Pau campuses.
+The Government of Catalonia assign an annual core-funding budget to guarantee the day-to-day operation of the Institute.
 Competitive funding, grants, sponsorship and commercial contracts will fund the research projects.
-The "La Caixa" Foundation will also cooperate with the Josep Carreras Leukaemia Foundation in the project by helping finance the construction and equipment of the Institute, within their long-term program to promote excellence in research.
+The "Fundación la Caixa" Foundation will also cooperate with the Josep Carreras Leukaemia Foundation in the project by helping finance the construction and equipment of the Institute, within their long-term program to promote excellence in research.

 ICO/Germans Trias i Pujol Campus